Zeus097/The-Nail-Lab/README.md

 # The-Nail-Lab-Demo
 Website with topic - "nails", for a client.
 I am working on this at the moment.
-The goal is to gain experience as a beginner and learn new things.
+The goal is to gain experience as a beginner and learn new things.<br><br><br>

     Screenshot of the main page